Mary of the Divine Heart: Veneration

 Vischering's spiritual writings were approved by theologians on 16 July 1941, and her cause was formally opened on 28 November 1941, granting her the title of Servant of God.
 In 1964, she was declared venerable by the Catholic Church.
 On 1 November 1975 she was beatified by Pope Paul VI.
 Waldery Hilgeman is the postulator of the cause of canonisation.

 Vischering's incorrupt body is exposed for public veneration in the Church of the Sacred Heart of Jesus, in Ermesinde, in northern Portugal.
 The church is adjacent to the Convent of the Good Shepherd Sisters.
 There is also a relic of her body exposed for public veneration at the Sanctuary of Christ the King in Almada, near Lisbon, Portugal.

 Promises of the Sacred Heart of Jesus

 In his revelations to Mary of the Divine Heart, Jesus is said to have revealed to her two promises:

-Promise of obtaining graces through the intercession of Sister Mary of the Divine Heart
+Promise of obtaining graces through the intercession of Mary of the Divine Heart

 "Know this, My daughter, that by the charity of My Heart I desire to pour out floods of graces through your heart over the hearts of others.
 This is why people will get close to you with confidence. … No one, even the most hardened sinner, will leave your presence without having received, in one way or another, consolation, relief, or a special grace."